 I took my BA in womenswear back in Lisbon.
 However, I was always very interested in studying men's clothing.
 Men tend to take details more into consideration than women when purchasing a garment, which makes the whole process of creating much more profound and challenging for me.

 When I finished my BA, I waited one year until I applied to the MA at LCF.
 During that time I had knitwear classes and developed my portfolio in menswear (as almost everything I had was womenswear).
-I worked as a stylist assistant for a year and a half and I also had a project called “Travellers”, along with two other Portuguese designers, and we used to create capsule collections to sell.
+I worked as a stylist assistant for a year and a half and we used to create capsule collections to sell.